-However, the monitoring of virtual servers is more complex, since the hypervisor or virtualization platform, the virtual machine and the underlying hardware have to be mapped as several dependencies in server monitoring.
+Virtual servers also come with their counter benefits.
+Their monitoring is more complex, since the hypervisor or virtualization platform, the virtual machine, and the underlying hardware have to be mapped as several dependencies in the server monitor process.
 This is the only way to identify all the interdependencies and correctly locate the causes of problems.
-Security management must also be taken into account for virtual servers.

 How do I monitor server performance?

-Monitoring server performance also allows conclusions to be drawn about potential performance problems, such as when loads have reached a critical point after implementing a new application.
-Furthermore, it can also support capacity management, for example to discuss the resource requirements of new workloads.
+Using server monitoring tools for performance also allows conclusions to be drawn about potential performance problems, such as when loads have reached a critical point after implementing a new application.
+Furthermore, it can also support capacity management, for example, discussing the resource requirements of new workloads.

-Server performance data can also be used to verify SLAs, such as whether servers were available for the specified time while providing the required performance.
+Server performance metrics can also be used to verify SLAs, such as whether servers were available for the specified time while providing the required performance.